0x17de/overlayfschroot/README.md

 These scripts will not protect /dev /proc /sys, as they will be mounted via -R (rebind).
 Tools started in the chroot can still communicate with the outside world.

+Since /dev is not protected in any way, an upgrade of grub could for example reinstall the bootloader on the real system!

+Avoid mounting directories inside the chroot.
+This could cause unwanted behavior.

 ## Usage
 ```sh
 mv $REPOROOT /overlayfschroot